TEV1996/TEV1996/README.md

-These will be my forays into learning Python,SQL,and Web Development skills.
+These will be my forays into learning Python,SQL,R,and Web Development skills.
 I'll track my projects here with a quick note on what each project does.